leo-christophe/NeoNewsTech/README.md

     POSTGRES_DB=neonewstech # Example database name
     PORT=3000
     ```
-5. Install dependencies:
+6. Install dependencies:
     ```bash
     npm install
     ```
-6. Start the application in development mode:
+7. Start the application in development mode:
     ```bash
     npm run start:dev
     ```
-7. Once the server is running, navigate to `http://localhost:3000/news` in your browser.
+8. Once the server is running, navigate to `http://localhost:3000/news` in your browser.
 This will trigger the fetching of the latest news from the NewsAPI and save them to your database.
-8. The news articles are now stored in your PostgreSQL database.
+9. The news articles are now stored in your PostgreSQL database.

 ### Front-end (Angular)

-* Currently in active development.
-Please check back later for installation steps.
+1. Follow the steps to setup Angular on your PC: https://v17.angular.io/guide/setup-local.
+Your console should have no error when doing the `ng` command.
+2. Go in the frontend folder:
+    ```bash
+    cd NeoNewsTech/frontend
+    ```
+3.  *Skip this part* Create a `.env` file and paste the following code:
+    ```env
+    ```
+4. Install dependencies:
+    ```bash
+    npm install
+    ```
+5. Start the app:
+    ```bash
+    ng serve
+    ```
+6. It should be started and visible on `localhost:4200`.
+7. If the backend is also running, news should be appearing in the frontend.
 ---

 ## Back-end Scripts